quantmeth/poLCAExtra/README.md

 LCAE
 ```

-Both previous table can be easily exported.
+Both previous tables can be easily exported.

 The original `plot()` (from `poLCA`) function has been updated to
 account for the multiple LCA.